-9.2.
+8.3.
 University Advisory Board

-The President and the Board of Trustees of North American University have determined that there is great value to the University in having a well-organized system of Advisory Board for all departments and some non-academic units such as Office of Financial Aid, Enrollment Management, and Office of the Registrar.
-The Board is planning to adopt a strategic plan for the university-wide system of Advisory Board as described herein.

-The main objective of the NAU Advisory Boards is to assist the University, by all appropriate means, to carry out more effectively its mission, which is:
+The President and the Board of Trustees of North American University have determined that there is great value to the University in having a well-organized system of Advisory Board for all academic departments.
+The main objective of the NAU Advisory Boards is to assist the University, by all appropriate means, to carry out more effectively its mission.